Co-Located Human-Human Interaction Analysis using Nonverbal Cues: A Survey: Preliminaries

-The Visual Focus of Attention (VFOA) can be defined as the point in space a person is looking at (possibly corresponding to an object) and it can be detected by estimating either gaze direction or head pose (some works, for example \cite{Ramanathan2015}, use head and body pose as an indicator of attention).
+The Visual Focus of Attention (VFOA) can be defined as the point in space a person is looking at and it can be detected by estimating either gaze direction or head pose (some works, for example, \cite{Ramanathan2015}, use head and body pose as an indicator of attention).
 Compared to the head pose, the eye gaze direction tends to provide more accurate VFOA information.
 However, it is more difficult to estimate, and it requires one to constrain, at least to a certain extent, the movement of people.
-In particular, it requires the use of invasive sensors such as eye trackers that capture high resolution images of the eyes, but do not allow one to freely move the head or need to be worn.
+In particular, it requires the use of invasive sensors such as eye trackers that capture high-resolution images of the eyes but need to be worn and might not allow a person to freely move the head.
 For this reason, there are many studies (e.g., \cite{Beyan2016,Kindiroglu2017,Zhang2019,Subramanian2013}) that detected the VFOA by using the head pose.
 Such an approach was further encouraged by the availability of open-source packages aimed at head orientation measurement (e.g., OpenFace~\cite{openface}).
-The head pose corresponds to 3-angles (tilt or pitch, pan or yaw and roll) that allow one to identify a vector normal to the face of a person.
-The direction of such a vector is used as an estimate of the gaze direction and lead to the identification of the VFOA.
+The head pose corresponds to 3-angles (tilt or pitch, pan or yaw, and roll) that allow one to identify a vector normal to the face of a person.
+The direction of such a vector is used as an estimate of the gaze direction and leads to the identification of the VFOA.
 Once the VFOA of all people participating in an interaction is known, it is possible to calculate several features that were shown to account for different social and psychological phenomena.
 As examples of such features, the distribution of the time when an individual is in the VFOA of others, the amount of time two people are in the VFOA of each other at the same moment, the amount of time the VFOA corresponds to a given object and the number of times the VFOA of an individual corresponds to another one can be given.

-\subsection{Facial Expressions}
+\subsubsection{Facial Expressions}